Why most downloaded goal tracking templates end up abandoned

 A quarterly review template is a structured evaluation worksheet completed every 90 days that assesses goal progress and recalibrates direction for the next quarter.
 Quarterly review templates differ from weekly worksheets by focusing on strategic adjustment rather than tactical execution.

 A strong quarterly template asks five questions: where did I start, where am I now, what worked, what didn’t, and what changes for next quarter.
-Matthews’ 2015 research found that weekly reporting drove the highest achievement rates [1], but for long-term goals, quarterly reviews provide the strategic correction that weekly check-ins can’t.
+Locke and Latham established across decades of goal-setting research that long-horizon goals require periodic recalibration to stay aligned with the original objective [3].
 A six-month career transition illustrates this: weekly tracking keeps you submitting applications, but a quarterly review is where you notice your target industry shifted.

 Best for: Goals spanning six months or longer.
 Pairs well with a weekly worksheet and goal achievement reviews for strategic correction.